-Appointments can be made by contacting UM-DeSoto Program Coordinator Twyla Loftiss at (662) 393-9290, ext.
+Appointments can be made by contacting UM-DeSoto Coordinator of Testing Twyla Mayer at (662) 393-9290, ext.
 118, or twyla@olemiss.edu.

-Ms. Loftiss is available between the hours of 8 a.m. and 5 p.m., Monday through Thursday, and from 8 a.m. to 4:30 p.m. on Friday.
-Students taking online courses must make their test appointments via "RegisterBlast" that can be located on the UM-DeSoto website homepage at olemiss.edu/desoto.
+Ms. Mayer is available between the hours of 8 a.m. and 5 p.m., Monday through Thursday, and from 8 a.m. to 4:30 p.m. on Friday.
+Students taking online courses must make their test appointments via "Register Blast" that can be located on the UM-DeSoto website homepage at olemiss.edu/desoto.
 Click on "Current Students" then "Schedule Testing."